 Many marijuana users rely on smoking weed in order to go to bed and have a restful night of sleep.
-As a result, it is not uncommon for people who stopped smoking to notice that they can’t sleep without weed.
+As a result, it is not uncommon for heavy users and people who stopped smoking to notice that they can’t sleep without weed.
 In fact, losing sleep is one of the main marijuana withdrawal symptoms.
 Luckily, there are other ways for ex-smokers to go to bed without having to resort to cannabis.
 Here is a guide for a better sleep for people who quit smoking and have trouble going to bed.

 National sleep foundation suggests that the healthy amount of sleep for an adult is somewhere between 7-9 hours per night.
 However, it can be a challenge to get to that point for people who have relied on weed in order to go to bed for a prolonged period of time.
-After quitting, heavy smokers can experience insomnia, trouble with going to bed and staying asleep for the 7-9 hours necessary for their health.
+After quitting, heavy marijuana users can experience insomnia, trouble with going to bed and staying asleep for the 7-9 hours necessary for their health.

-Here is the complete guide to successfully going to sleep without consuming marijuana.
+Here is the complete guide to successfully going to sleep without consuming cannabis products.
 Before you decide to see a doctor, make sure you have completed all of the following guidelines to target your marijuana withdrawal symptoms.
 Chances are, after cutting down your weed consumption, you can fix your sleeping pattern without having to resort to medical help.

 1. Turn your bedroom into a sleep-only zone.

-If you are experiencing trouble going to sleep, it is crucial to turn your bedroom into a place for relaxation only.
+If you are experiencing sleep disorder, it is crucial to turn your bedroom into a place for relaxation only.
 Even though it is tempting to stay in bed when you’re working from home, try to avoid using your bedroom for anything other than rest and relaxation.
 That way, you will subconsciously associate your bedroom with a place where you rest and unwind.
 If you can’t sleep without weed, make sure that the lighting in your bedroom is soft, the sheets and blankets are cozy, and the temperature is comfortable for your sleep.